sdiehl/write-you-a-haskell/evaluation.md

 example = fromVLit $ eval $ Expr (AppP skk (LitP 3))
 ```

-We will use the evaluation technique Ly extensively for writing interpreters for
+We will use this evaluation technique extensively in writing interpreters for
 our larger languages.
 It is an extremely convenient and useful method for
 writing interpreters in Haskell.